Application Due Date of December 18, 2024

 $850 per program

-Introducing new Spring programs with theater director and Atlantic faculty member Anya Saffir!
+Join our Spring programs with esteemed theater director and Atlantic faculty member Anya Saffir!

 In a small, supportive, and dedicated ensemble of no more than 14 actors for each program, these mini-intensives present students with an opportunity to gain expertise and take a deep dive to fully immerse themselves in the works of Anton Chekhov and Shakespeare.